aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 hadoop jar jindo-distcp-2.7.3.jar --src /opt/tmp --dest oss://yang-hhht/tmp
 ```

 You can specify the dest path to determine the level of the copied file.
-For example, you need to copy the files under/opt/tmp to the tmp directory under the yang-hhht bucket, you can use the preceding statement.
+For example, if you need to copy the files under /opt/tmp to the oss://yang-hhht/tmp bucket, you can use the example statement.
 This is different from the distcp behavior of Hadoop. jindo distcp copies all files in the src directory to the dest path you specify by default, excluding the current root directory name, you can specify the root directory of the copy path in dest.
 If it does not exist, it is automatically created.<br />

 <a name="L7ugZ"></a>
 #### 3、use --parallelism
-<br />The parallelism parameter is used to specify mapreduce in the MR task. job.
-The reduces parameter, which defaults to 7 in the EMR environment.
-You can customize the parallelism size based on the cluster resources to control the concurrency of distcp tasks.<br />
+<br />The parameter is used to specify the map or reduce parallelism num, which defaults to 7 in the EMR environment.
+You can set the parallelism based on the cluster resources to control the concurrency of distcp tasks.<br />

 <br />If you copy the/opt/tmp directory from HDFS to an OSS bucket, you can run<br />

 ```bash